 Before you make mashed potatoes, it’s good to understand why certain potatoes work better for mashed potatoes, which is why mashed potato recipes list the kinds of potatoes to use (usually russet and Yukon Gold).
 Waxy potatoes, like red potatoes and white potatoes, hold their shape making them perfect for scalloped potato recipes.
 But waxy potatoes are not good for mashed potatoes.
-Because of their low starch content they will have a gluey or gummy texture when they are mashed.
+Because of their low starch content, they will have a gluey or gummy texture when they are mashed.
+Russets can too if they are over mixed.

 “For a cook, why does a potato’s starch content matter?